 A Bright Future

 Utah is approaching 100 bighorn sheep permits each year, and hunters have the opportunities to take nice - including record book rams.
-The Utah wild sheep recovery effort is a major success story, using the dedicated DWR employees efforts, the financial resources from generous FNAWS donors, partners with the National FNAWS and other FNAWS Chapters, and a tremendous amount of work to negotiate buyouts of domestic sheep, protect against excessive Predation, poaching patrols, and other management activities.
+The Utah wild sheep recovery effort is a major success story, using the dedicated DWR employees efforts, the financial resources from generous Utah WSF donors, partners with the National Utah WSF and other Utah WSF Chapters, and a tremendous amount of work to negotiate buyouts of domestic sheep, protect against excessive Predation, poaching patrols, and other management activities.